-The gathering and compression agreement includes certain fixed fee provisions.
-If and to the extent Antero Resources requests that the Company construct new low pressure lines, high pressure lines and/or compressor stations, the gathering and compression agreement contains options at the Company's election for either (i) minimum volume commitments that require Antero Resources to utilize or pay for 75% of the high pressure gathering capacity and 70% of the compression capacity of such new construction for 10 years or (ii) a cost of service fee that allows the Company to earn a 13% rate of return on such new construction over seven years, which election is made individually for each piece of equipment.
-All lease payments under the minimum volume commitments and cost of service fees are considered to be in-substance fixed lease payments under the gathering and compression agreement.
+The gathering and compression agreements include certain fixed fee provisions.
+If and to the extent Antero Resources requests that the Company construct new low pressure lines, high pressure lines and/or compressor stations, the 2019 gathering and compression agreement contains options at the Company's election for either (i) minimum volume commitments that require Antero Resources to utilize or pay for 75% of the high pressure gathering capacity and 70% of the compression capacity of such new construction for 10 years or (ii) a cost of service fee that allows the Company to earn a 13% rate of return on such new construction over seven years, which election is made individually for each piece of equipment placed in service.
+In addition, the Marcellus gathering and compression agreements provide for a minimum volume commitment that requires Antero Resources to utilize or pay for 25% of the capacity of new compressor station construction for 10 years.
+All lease payments under the minimum volume commitments and cost of service fees are considered to be in-substance fixed lease payments under the gathering and compression agreements.

-The Company recognizes lease income from its minimum volume commitments and cost of service fees under its gathering and compression agreement on a straight-line basis.
-Additional variable operating lease income is earned when volumes in excess of the minimum volume commitments are delivered under the contract.
-The Company recognizes variable lease income when low pressure volumes are delivered to a compressor station, compression volumes are delivered to a high pressure line and high pressure volumes are delivered to a processing plant or transmission pipeline.
-Minimum volume commitments for high pressure gathering capacity and compression capacity are aggregated such that there is a single minimum volume commitment for the respective service each month.
+The Company recognizes lease income from its minimum volume commitments and cost of service fees under its gathering and compression agreements on a straight-line basis.
+Additional variable operating lease income is earned when volumes in excess of the minimum commitments are delivered under the contract.
+The Company recognizes variable lease income when low pressure volumes are delivered to a compressor station, compression volumes are delivered to a high pressure line and high pressure volumes are delivered to a processing plant or transmission pipeline, as applicable.
+Minimum volume commitments are aggregated such that there is a single minimum volume commitment for the respective service each year for each agreement.
 The Company invoices the customer the month after each service is performed, and payment is due in the same month.
 The Company is not party to any leases that have not commenced.

-Minimum future lease cash flows to be received by the Company under the gathering and compression agreement as of December 31, 2021 are as follows (in thousands):
+Minimum future lease cash flows to be received by the Company under the gathering and compression agreements as of December 31, 2022 are as follows (in thousands):

-Year ending December 31, 2022 \$ 277,834
+Year ending December 31, 2023 \$ 313,838

-Year ending December 31, 2023 281,779
+Year ending December 31, 2024 312,284

-Year ending December 31, 2024 282,551
+Year ending December 31, 2025 293,736

-Year ending December 31, 2025 268,299
+Year ending December 31, 2026 279,921

-Year ending December 31, 2026 254,886
+Year ending December 31, 2027 219,743

-Thereafter 196,462
+Thereafter 359,554

-Total \$ 1,561,811
+Total \$ 1,779,076